 Garbage.
 Tops, 5 €/m.

-If you have to pay monthly state health insurance, then the price may be at least 10-20 €/m.
+If you have to pay monthly state health insurance, the price may be at least 10-20 €/m.

-Also, anything related to dentistry is not covered but mildly by any insurance.
+Also, anything related to dentistry is not covered mildly by any insurance.
 Though you will find the cost of teeth care and treatments in Romania significantly lower than in any other country of the EU except for maybe Croatia.

 Clothing and shoes